Things to think about when choosing a medical plan

-When selecting a SEBB medical plan, your options are based on eligibility and where you live.
+When selecting a SEBB medical plan, your options are based on eligibility and where you live or work.
 You must consider which medical plans are available in your county of residence.
 If you cover eligible dependents, everyone must enroll in the same medical, dental, and vision plans.

 Am I eligible to enroll in the plan?